 It is crystal clear that you own the “box” and the “media” (CD) of the COTS software.
 In other words, in most of the cases you purchased COTS software, you are licensed to use it, but you don’t own it.
-There’s rare cases of ownership controversy over COST software.
+There are rare cases of ownership controversy over COTS software.

 Original equipment manufacturers typically produce products according to customer’s requirements.
 Customers may provide OEMs with formula and require OEMs cannot use production parameters for other purposes.
 If the ownership of parameters or formula is not addressed in the contract, it may become controversial.

 Customer profiles are typically classified as personal data; it relates to privacy.
 Organizations collect customer profile or personal data don’t necessarily own them.
 In GDPR or ISO standards, they tend to use the term “controller,” who determines the purpose and holds the accountability.
 Are organizations the owner or controller of personal data?
 There are different perspectives.